JohanAanesen/CSAMS/docs/svein.md

 Svein's log
 ============
+## 20/02/2019
+* Cluster fuck of a database, but fixed it

+## 19/02/2019
+* Short day of working.
+Got the basic framework for the dynamic form together

 ## 18/02/2019
 * Talked with product owner about the database-design for the custom forms, and found a solution together that will not be too hard to implement.
   * Later found a more generic way to design the database, with a `forms` and `fields` table: